Birding and community science

 • Recycled plastic or large plastic storage bag

-• Decal printouts (Print this PDF)
+• Decal printouts (Print this PDF (PDF))

-Watch the video below to learn the basics of birding in the Pacific Northwest from Matt Curtis, a habitat biologist for the Washington Department of Fish and Wildlife
+Watch the video below to learn the basics of birding in the Pacific Northwest from Matt Curtis, a habitat biologist for the Washington Department of Fish and Wildlife.

 Activity: Practice birding by ear